 Step 3 - Construct the Slipcover

 Position the inner back section on the chair.
 Pin darts at the upper front corners, making sure you leave plenty of seam allowance around the back.
-Then, pin the outer back to the inner back, and pin the seat piece to the inner and outer back, with darts at the front corners.
+Then, pin the outer back to the inner back, pin the seat piece to the inner and outer back, with darts at the front corners.

 Machine baste, sewing the corner darts first before doing the seams.
-Check the cover fits your chair and mark the hem, matching points and seamlines on the muslin.
+Check the cover fits your chair and mark the hem, matching points, and seamlines on the muslin.
 Tidy it up by trimming the seam and hem allowances.
 Then unpick your stitches and press each section of muslin to use as your patterns for the slipcovers themselves.

-Variations: Once you've constructed your slipcovers, you could easily sew on a long skirt if you prefer a more formal look or you simply want to hide your battered chair legs.
-To work out the width of the skirt, use the circumference of the lower edge of the short skirt and the outer back measurement.
+Variations: Once you've constructed your slipcovers, you could easily sew on a long skirt if you prefer a more formal look or you want to hide your battered chair legs.
+To work out the width of the dress, use the circumference of the lower edge of the short skirt and the outer back measurement.
 To make a gathered skirt, allow about one and a half times the width measurement.
 Or you could at a box pleat at each corner.

 This article is courtesy of Simon Phillips, co-founder of GetSlipcovers.com, which offers coupon codes for discount slipcovers, including dining chair slipcover sets at affordable prices if sewing is not your strong point.